-We start by assuming that any impression’s value is equal to what it would have cost to buy that same impression via another media channel.
-We’re using what is known as an Ad Value Equivalence (AVE) modeling of media value.
-The AVE model allows us to include the value of impressions in an overall campaign’s return and is a core part of any return-on-investment modeling exercise.
-The AVE is often a tiny percentage of the overall campaign value, but if you found yourself in the news cycle or had a pop start caught holding the brand, it can quickly spike.
+The basic premise we use is that any impression’s value is equal to what it would have cost to buy that same impression via another media channel.
+This is known as an Ad Value Equivalence (AVE) modeling of media value.
+The AVE model allows you to include the value of impressions in an overall campaign’s return-on-investment (ROI) and is really a core part of any ROI modeling exercise.
+The AVE is often a tiny percentage of the overall campaign value, but if you found yourself in the news cycle or had a pop start caught holding the brand on camera, it can quickly spike.

 At the heart of the AVE, the model is the cost of media buys.
 Media impressions are bought and sold as a CPM or “cost per thousand,” so we estimate the typical CPM for a brand team (or typical cost per 1,000 impressions purchased).
 Unless we receive direction otherwise, we estimate the average CPM for a brand at $12 or $0.012 per impression.
 We estimate this $12 based on a rough median for different types of media buys (i.e., $22 for in-store floor graphics, $3 for online banner ads, $15 for direct mail, $7 for FSI, etc.).
 We start with this estimate of a $12 CPM and adjust it if the brand team provided any direction around a different average CPM.